Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

 This isn’t really a negative, but it can be a barrier.

-Italian isn’t a widely taught language in the UK, meaning fewer people have any kind of prior experience with it.
+Italian isn’t widely taught in the world, meaning fewer people have any kind of prior experience with it.
 Luckily, thanks to the large proportion of English words that have Latin roots, learning Italian isn’t too difficult.

 English is more widely spoken in larger cities, but rural areas rely pretty much entirely on Italian.
 German is spoken in some northern areas, so bear this in mind if you already speak it.